unlimitedbacon/stl-thumb-kde/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     make
     ```
-3. And install it for testing (on Debian or Ubuntu).
+3. And install it for testing.
     ```
     sudo make install
     ```